2022 Lebanese general election

-General elections were held in Lebanon on 15 May 2022.
+General elections were held in Lebanon on 15 May 2022 (one week earlier for overseas voters and one day earlier for ballot workers) to elect all 128 members of the Lebanese Parliament.
 The country has for several years been the subject of chronic political instability as well as a serious economic crisis aggravated by the 2020 explosions that hit the Port of Beirut and faced large-scale demonstrations against the political class.

 Hezbollah and their allies lost their parliamentary majority but still won the Parliament speaker election.
-The Lebanese Christian-based Lebanese Forces led by Samir Geagea made gains and independent candidates promising reforms won 13 seats.
+The Lebanese Christian-based Lebanese Forces led by Samir Geagea made gains and won 19 seats as well as independent candidates promising reforms.

 Background

 2019–21 protests

 Large-scale antigovernmental demonstrations ignited in the country from 17 October.
 Initially triggered in response to a rise in gas and tobacco prices as well as a new tax on messaging applications, the demonstrations quickly turned into a revolution against the stagnation of the economy, unemployment, Lebanon's sectarian and hereditary political system, corruption and the government's inability to provide essential services such as water, electricity and sanitation, involving hundreds of thousands of people from every region and sect of the country.
 Saad Hariri ended up resigning on 29 October 2019.

-Hassan Diab was appointed Prime Minister by President Michel Aoun on 19 December 2019.
+Hassan Diab was appointed prime minister by President Michel Aoun on 19 December 2019.
 His government obtained the confidence of parliament by 69 votes in its favour.

 The country's economic situation continued to deteriorate and the government was indebted over 95 billion dollars by the end of 2020.
 The Lebanese pound lost 70% of its value in six months and 35% of the active population was unemployed.
 Riots broke out in Beirut, Tripoli and Jounieh.

 Impact of the COVID-19 pandemic

 During the first year of the COVID-19 pandemic, Lebanon could have been considered a success story.
-Despite the devastating economic impact of lockdowns, including a significant Lebanese lira devaluation in Spring 2020, Lebanon was largely unscathed by COVID-19 until early 2021, when the healthcare system collapsed under a deluge of cases.
+Despite the devastating economic impact of lockdowns, including a significant Lebanese lira devaluation in spring 2020, Lebanon was largely unscathed by COVID-19 until early 2021, when the healthcare system collapsed under a deluge of cases.
 This only further accelerated the already devastating economic crisis.